iangcarroll/access-controller/README.md

 ## Security Considerations
 Don't expose Access Controller to the internet, as it could receive spoofed messages from a rogue device.
 An attacker could also remove your IDEMIA reader externally and connect themselves to your network.
 Access Controller will only open your smart lock if the user ID is successfully recognized, so you should ensure your user IDs are not easily predicted.
 You can consider adding additional protections, such as detecting tamper events from the IDEMIA reader or the presence of rogue devices on your network.

 Access Controller does not currently support Enforced Security.
-However, Enforced Security would allow you to validate the client sending messages to the controller.
+However, Enforced Security would allow you to validate the client sending messages.